Should I sell my house? 3 key financial considerations

 - Consider an appraisal.
 A formal appraisal will provide you with a more accurate value of your house based on comparable home sales in the area.

 - Work with a real estate agent.
 Real estate agents will help determine an appropriate listing price for your home.
-Look online or ask for referrals to realtors who have experience in your neighborhood.
+Look online or ask for referrals to real estate agents who have experience in your neighborhood.

-Factors such as such as seasonality and local economic conditions affect the value of your house.
+Factors such as seasonality and local economic conditions affect the value of your house and influence the decision of whether you should sell your house at that time.

 These factors can create what are typically referred to as buyer’s and seller’s markets, normal parts of the housing market cycle which can impact your selling price.